AUTOMATIC1111/stable-diffusion-webui/Features.md

 "A frowning woman with red hair riding a horse."
 Seems to replace the woman entirely, and now we have a ginger pony.

 # user.css
 Create a file named `user.css` near `webui.py` and put custom CSS code into it.
-For example, this makes gallery taller:
+For example, this makes the gallery taller:

 ```css
 #txt2img_gallery, #img2img_gallery{